artsafin/coda-schema-generator/README.md

 ### Lookup types

-##### Lookup type `<Table Name>Lookup`
+#### Lookup type `<Table Name>Lookup`

-For each table that is referenced by other tables in Lookups the generator yields `<Table Name>Lookup` types.
+For each Coda table that is referenced by other Coda tables or views in Lookup columns the generator yields a `<Table Name>Lookup` type.

-They represent a slice of references to rows in another table to which the Lookup in Coda is made.
+The lookup type represents possible multiple lookup values in the document as a slice of row references to another table (to which the Lookup in Coda is made).

-Example of `<Table Name>Lookup` type:
+Example of `<Table Name>Lookup` struct definition:

 ```
 type LocationLookup struct {
     Values []LocationRowRef
 }
 ```
+Lookup type's `Values` is a slice because generally Coda allows to store multiple references in one table cell.

 Lookup types also have handy methods to fetch the first row reference and the data of the first row reference.

+A lookup type is only a container of the references to some another table rows, holding data no more than Coda provides it in API when the table rows are fetched.

-##### Row reference type `<Table Name>RowRef`
+#### Row reference type `<Table Name>RowRef`

 A reference to a row is a `<Table Name>RowRef` type.
-When the table data is loaded this struct contains data to the extent possible to extract from original request without doing extra HTTP requests.

-The `<Table Name>RowRef` type also has a `Data` field with type of the target referenced table.
-It will be used by deep data loaders, see below.

 Example of `<Table Name>RowRef`: